drewstaylor/proj-nft-marketplace-helpers/minter-contract/whitelist-minter.md

                                     // that will be revealed without using randomness
                                     // algorithm

-    "reveal": bool,     // true if revealing enabled, else false
+    "reveal": bool,     // true if revealing enabled, else false.
-                        // revealing will be enabled by `owner`
+                        // Revealing will be enabled by `owner`
-                        // when they've sent an `EnableReveal` tx
+                        // when they've sent an `EnableReveal` tx.
-                        // if false, only whitelist members can mint
+                        // If false, only whitelist members can mint

     "price": Uint128,       // price of minting

     "name_prefix": String,  // a naming covention used during
                             // randomized metadata creation

-    "initialized": bool,    // true if contract has been initialized, else false
+    "initialized": bool,    // true if contract has been initialized, else false.
-                            // contract will be initialized by `owner` when they've
+                            // Contract will be initialized by `owner` when they've
                             // sent an `Initialize` tx.
 If set to false, no users
                             // can mint or reveal
 }